Type 62 light tank: Service history

 The Type 62 has also been exported widely.
-Foreign nations which field, or have fielded, the Type 62 include North Korea, Vietnam, Cambodia, Bangladesh, Tanzania, Democratic Republic of Congo, Republic of the Congo, Mali, Albania and Sudan.
+Foreign nations which field, or have fielded, the Type 62 include North Korea, Cambodia, Bangladesh, Tanzania, Democratic Republic of Congo, Republic of the Congo, Mali, Albania and Sudan.
 There is a lot of confusion concerning the North Korean Ch'ŏnma-ho main battle tank which is sometimes considered to be an upgrade of Type 62 light tank.
 This is incorrect as the Ch'ŏnma-ho main battle tank is based on the Soviet T-62 main battle tank.
 This originated from the fact that many times tanks like Type 59 and Type 62 are listed as T-59 and T-62.
 This leads to much confusion which in turn leads to, for example, listing Albania as a T-62 main battle tank operator and calling the Ch'ŏnma-ho main battle tank an upgrade of Type 62 light tank.
 It's not clear which nations still have them in service, although based on available knowledge it seems that all original users still have it either on active or reserve status except for North Korea which didn't have them in service as of 1995.

-In Africa, the Type 62 was the standard tank of the Tanzanian Armed Forces during the Uganda–Tanzania War in 1977–1978, alongside the larger Type 59.
+In Africa, the Type 62 was the standard tank of the Tanzanian Armed Forces during the Uganda–Tanzania War in 1978–1979, alongside the larger Type 59.
 Some Zairian Type 62 were deployed during the last days of the First Congo War but they were abandoned by their crew without firing a shot.
 Still in service with the new forces armées congolaises in 1998, many were captured by the Rwandan Patriotic Army and the Rally for Congolese Democracy–Goma during the Second Congo War.
 Particularly, Type 62 tanks driven by ex-Zairian soldiers spearheaded the Rwandan attack on Kinshasa.